ericmcbride/chaos-reigns/README.md

 # TODO:
 Everything.
 Below is the starting point.
-- Dynamically Update existing destination rules / virtual services to enable whatever Istio traffic management you need
+- Find bugs with existing implementations
-- Cleanup all rules if certain flag enabled
+- Once all other implementations are in, refactor code in a more generic way
-- Plus a ton more
+- The following chaos-types added: Mirroring, Traffic Shifting, Request Routing